Billy Hayes (writer): Arrest, trial and sentencing

-At his fourth attempt, at Istanbul airport, after having passed customs, during a hijacking alert, Hayes was caught trying to smuggle the same two kilos of hashish (as on previous occasions) out of Turkey on October 7, 1970.
+At his fourth attempt, at Istanbul airport, after having passed customs, during a hijacking alert, Hayes was caught trying to again smuggle two kilos of hashish (as on previous occasions) out of Turkey on October 7, 1970.
 The PLO had hijacked four airliners in September 1970 and the airport had reinforced controls by searching passengers for explosives given that sophisticated devices such as fluoroscopes or metal detectors had not yet been introduced.

 Hayes was originally sentenced to four years in prison for possession by a Turkish court.
 However, in 1973, with his release 53 days away for good conduct, he was informed via the American consul that the Turkish prosecutor had successfully appealed his original sentence and he was going to be convicted for smuggling.
 "With the usual one-third off for good behaviour, he (Hayes) was within a few months of release when the full bench of the Court of Appeals upheld a challenge by the prosecutor.
 The accused had already cleared customs and emigration when he was caught.
 Two kilos was more than could be justified for personal use.
 The case must be retried for smuggling."
-Smuggling (which had been the true motive behind his multiple visits to Turkey) now carried life imprisonment, the Turkish government having recently increased the length of prison sentences for drug-related crimes.
+Smuggling now carried life imprisonment, the Turkish government having recently increased the length of prison sentences for drug-related crimes.
 A decision was reached by majority vote and the court ruling passed on September 10, 1973.

 At the time, President Nixon was waging a war on drugs, forcing the Turks to enforce their drug laws arguing that 80 percent of the heroin reaching the streets of New York was of Turkish origin.
-Nixon managed, for example, in 1972, to get Turkey to ban opium cultivation, which devastated and infuriated Turkish farmers, the latter claiming inadequate compensation from the U.S. for lost earnings.
+In 1972 Nixon managed to get Turkey to ban opium cultivation, which devastated and infuriated Turkish farmers, the latter claiming inadequate compensation from the U.S. for lost earnings.